byteandbark/msgraph-training-dataconnect/Lab.md

     ![Screenshot creating an Azure Data Factory](./Images/adfv2-setup-01.png)

 1. Once the Azure Data Factory resource is created, select the **Author & Monitor** tile to launch the Azure Data Factory full screen editor.
+(If this wont open on Edge, try using a different browser)

     ![Screenshot of the Azure Data Factory](./Images/adfv2-setup-02.png)